alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/use-software-make-export-declaration.markdown

  - name: Exporting and doing business abroad
    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-You can pay an agent or freight forwarder to make an export declaration for you.

-If you choose to do it yourself, you’ll send declarations using the Customs Handling Import and Export Freight (CHIEF) system.
-You can do this by:
+You can make a export declaration to the Customs Handling Import and Export Freight (CHIEF) system by:

 - using or developing software - this is faster and easier for making regular declarations, eg if you're a larger company
 - using the  National Export System (NES)